OSGeo/gdal/doc/source/drivers/vector/csv.rst

 values and dummy field names are generated internally (field_1 through field_n) and the first record is treated as a feature.
 Numeric values are treated as field names if they are enclosed in double quotes.
-Starting with GDAL 2.1, this behavior can be modified via the HEADERS open option.
+This behavior can be modified via the HEADERS open option.

 All CSV files are treated as UTF-8 encoded.
 A